 This example would be ordered online with 'Variable Encoding', 'No UID Scan', and 'ID Print' .
 Remember to indicate clearly on the spreadsheet whether the tags are to be locked or unlocked.

 Example 1 Variable encoding with a variable ID print.

 Example 2.
 A complex encoding, QR Code, ID print order with batches

 In this second example, we have a more complex order where there's an ID print on the tags combined with a QR code.
 The QR Code data doesn't match the NFC tag.
 Each encoding line is replicated either 10 or 20 times and the order is divided into two labelled batches of 'North A' and 'North B'.
 A total of 70 tags are ordered here.

-We have the ability to print barcodes (the ones with the vertical lines) on the tags but this is a non-standard procedure and requires a different setup.
+We have the ability to print datamatrix barcodes and other types (ie, not QR codes - the ones with the vertical lines) on the tags but this is a non-standard procedure and requires a different setup.
 Please contact us if you require barcode printing and we can run you through the options.

 For colour printed products such as PVC cards, keyfobs, etc, you can include the positioning of your ID sequence and/or QR code into your artwork.
 If it's dynamic (changes on each card), we will dynamically remove the QR code and replace with unique per card.

 For white labels, if you have a preferred layout then send us a pdf/image of how you want the QR/ID placed.
 We will generate a pdf proof of how it will look before we run a print.
 If you aren't sure, then leave it with us and we'll design it the best way and then send you a pdf proof to confirm before we proceed.